Sidharth-Shanmugam-MEng-Project-2023-24/picam-video-recorder/README.md

 ## Bugs and WIP
 ### Bug: Program fails to launch: no Qt platform plugin could be initialized
-Occasionally, when launching the script, you may result in this error message:
+Occasionally, when launching the script, you may encounter this error message:

 ```
-sid@sidpi4:~/picam-video-recorder $ python app.py
+sid@sidpi5:~/picam-video-recorder $ python app.py
-[2:41:37.021666797] [3809]  INFO Camera camera_manager.cpp:284 libcamera v0.2.0+46-075b54d5
-[2:41:37.061594176] [3847]  WARN RPiSdn sdn.cpp:39 Using legacy SDN tuning - please consider moving SDN inside rpi.denoise
-[2:41:37.063347788] [3847]  INFO RPI vc4.cpp:447 Registered camera /base/soc/i2c0mux/i2c@1/imx296@1a to Unicam device /dev/media4 and ISP device /dev/media0
-[2:41:37.063407342] [3847]  INFO RPI pipeline_base.cpp:1144 Using configuration file '/usr/share/libcamera/pipeline/rpi/vc4/rpi_apps.yaml'
-[2:41:37.066034084] [3809]  INFO Camera camera_manager.cpp:284 libcamera v0.2.0+46-075b54d5
-[2:41:37.089617559] [3850]  WARN RPiSdn sdn.cpp:39 Using legacy SDN tuning - please consider moving SDN inside rpi.denoise
-[2:41:37.091225119] [3850]  INFO RPI vc4.cpp:447 Registered camera /base/soc/i2c0mux/i2c@1/imx296@1a to Unicam device /dev/media4 and ISP device /dev/media0
-[2:41:37.091326543] [3850]  INFO RPI pipeline_base.cpp:1144 Using configuration file '/usr/share/libcamera/pipeline/rpi/vc4/rpi_apps.yaml'
-[2:41:37.097325085] [3809]  INFO Camera camera.cpp:1183 configuring streams: (0) 840x640-XBGR8888 (1) 1456x1088-SBGGR10_CSI2P
-[2:41:37.097725151] [3850]  INFO RPI vc4.cpp:611 Sensor: /base/soc/i2c0mux/i2c@1/imx296@1a - Selected sensor format: 1456x1088-SBGGR10_1X10 - Selected unicam format: 1456x1088-pBAA
-qt.qpa.xcb: could not connect to display localhost:10.0
+qt.qpa.xcb: could not connect to display localhost:12.0
-qt.qpa.plugin: Could not load the Qt platform plugin "xcb" in "/home/sid/.local/lib/python3.11/site-packages/cv2/qt/plugins" even though it was found.
+qt.qpa.plugin: Could not load the Qt platform plugin "xcb" in "" even though it was found.
 This application failed to start because no Qt platform plugin could be initialized.
 Reinstalling the application may fix this problem.

-Available platform plugins are: xcb.
+Available platform plugins are: eglfs, linuxfb, minimal, minimalegl, offscreen, vnc, wayland-egl, wayland, wayland-xcomposite-egl, wayland-xcomposite-glx, xcb.

 Aborted
 ```
 I'm not exactly sure what is causing this, and I haven't had any time to debug it.
 However, a simple fix is to log out, then log back in, after which the program should launch perfectly.

-### WIP: Recording footage in raw format
-An earlier commit of `app.py` had a *working* implementation of raw format video recording.
-The script was generating a .raw file, which, however, I was unable to figure out how to open.
-I understand this is a binary file but I am unsure as to how the file is formatted.
-I will be researching how to parse this raw format and will later re-implement this feature.

-For now, I've fallen back to a fully-working solution with the `JpegEncoder` and quality set to 100.
-The output file, although unable to open in VLC or QuickTime, does open in [mpv](https://mpv.io).